zylab-official/ZyRabbit/docs/operations/request.md

 ## Default configuration

-By default, RawRabbit leverages [direct RPC](https://www.rabbitmq.com/direct-reply-to.html) to enhance performance of the RPC calls.
+By default, ZyRabbit leverages [direct RPC](https://www.rabbitmq.com/direct-reply-to.html) to enhance performance of the RPC calls.
 Queues, exchanges and routing keys will be derived from the registered naming convention and configuration object.

 ## Providing custom configuration